WORCESTER TECHNICAL HIGH SCHOOL CULINARY & PASTRY ARTS

 3. I WILL RESPECT MY NEIGHBOR’S PROPERTY.

-4. I WILL LISTEN WHEN THE INSTRUCTOR IS TALKING AND EXPECT THE SAME IN RETURN.
+4. I WILL LISTEN WHEN THE INSTRUCTOR IS TALKING AND EXPECT THE SAME IN

 5. I WILL COME PREPARED FOR CLASS.